joswayski/joswayski-snhu-capstone.github.io/README.md

 ![mongo_ip](/assets/mongo_ip.png)

-Another bonus is that the MongoDB item size limit is 40x higher than Dynamo's, if I ever do want to embed a bunch of nested documents together.
+Another bonus is that the MongoDB item size limit is 40x higher than Dynamo's, if I ever do want to embed a bunch of nested documents together or allow custom metadata from the users.

 ## Narratives

+In the code review video I give some background as to why I decided to build this Plutomi.
+For those that are not able to watch it, I worked on recruiting at a large food delivery company in the US.
+The system that we used at the time allowed us to scale up quickly when we were starting, but as we grew, we started hitting the limitations of the tool in the form of API throttling, long load times, and slow iteration speed from the vendor despite us being their largest customer by far.

+It would have really benefited us to have an open source solution that our developers could contribute to if needed to implement the changes that we desired, as well as to host our own solution if we wanted to go that route.
+This is why I set off to build my own version to address these short comings.

+The reason it was chosen for this ePortfolio, as well as for each category of improvement, is because this is a very large project that had room for improvement in every category due to hindsight of past design decisions, customer feedback, and many manual steps that could have been automated.

+- Challenges for infra, deployment times,
+- Challenges for
   This is mostly what changed (code review summary ) and the technical aspect.
 Narratives is more of the experience modifying the artifact.

 Employ strategies for building collaborative environments that enable diverse audiences to support organizational decision making in the field of computer science.
 Design, develop, and deliver professional-quality oral, written, and visual communications that are coherent, technically sound, and appropriately adapted to specific audiences and contexts.